Things that are purportedly hard to find:

 And places that combine – over four levels of Victorian building – basically everything you could want, at any given time from lunch to dinner, in any given place near Spitalfields.

-Like The Culpeper, an ‘establishment’ named in honour of the 17th-century herbalist, physician, astrologer and Spitalfields local, Nicholas Culpeper, and which under one roof(top) combines a pub, a restaurant and alfresco gardens.
+Like The Culpeper, an establishment named in honour of the 17th-century herbalist, physician, astrologer and Spitalfields local, Nicholas Culpeper, and which under one roof(top) combines a pub, a restaurant and a greenhouse.

 About that.
 About all that…

 The Pub is located on the ground floor.
 It’s open for coffee, lunch and dinner (until 2am on weekends, for the love of shapes); is adorned with giant, dark wood windows; has a centrepiece U-shaped bar behind which a selection of continental draught lagers and locally bottled beers are kept cold, and – among a relaxed menu of home made pies and fat roasted potatoes – importantly serves popcorn with ground up pork scratching seasoning.